go-masonry/tutorial/README.md

 # Tutorial

-This tutorial will explain how to build a gRPC web service using [go-masonry/mortar](https://github.com/go-masonry/mortar)
+This tutorial will explain how to build a gRPC web service using [go-masonry/mortar](https://github.com/go-masonry/mortar) step by step.

 - [Tutorial](#tutorial)
   - [Prerequisites](#prerequisites)